GlobeletJS/satellite-view/README.md

 - `draw(camPos, maxRayTan, camMoving)`: Renders the globe on the Canvas.
   Arguments:
   - camPos: a 3-element array containing the longitude, latitude, altitude of the camera.
-Longitude and latitude are in radians.
+Longitude and latitude are in the units specified on initialization.
 Altitude is in the same units as the supplied globe radius.
   - maxRayTan: a 2-element array containing the maximum ray tangents at the corners of the camera sensor.
 The values are the tangents of half the field of view angles: